-"Live an exciting life in South Korea working in a job you love, while making memories you'll never forget."
+"Live an exciting life in South Korea, work in a job you love, and make memories you'll never forget."

 I began my journey in 2013 when I realized I wanted to live and work in South Korea.

 I was fresh out of college and did not know the first thing about finding a teaching position, let alone a good teaching position that fit my needs.